 associated with the Missions that were built on their tribal lands.
 The Playanos

 lived on the west side of the San Antonio , along the narrow shelf of the Santa Lucia Range Pacific Ocean.
 Twice each year, on June 21 and

 December 21, they celebrate the Solstices at Le Sa Mo, Morro Rock, where they believe their ancestors swam to

 shore as fish, grew legs and walked onto the land.

-Maria Inés, my historical western novel (Five Star Publishing, a division of Gale/Cengage Learning follows a Salinan girl born at Mission San Miguel through the political intrigues and greed of the Spanish, Mexican and Yanqui conquests of California.
-She struggles for survival while re reclaims her family, her faith and her ancestral identity.
-A moving must-read for fans of the Old West and of Native American history. http://www.anneschroederauthor.com
+Maria Inés, my historical western novel (Five Star Publishing, a division of Gale/Cengage Learning) follows a Salinan girl born at Mission San Miguel through the political intrigues and greed of the Spanish, Mexican and Yanqui conquests of California.
+She struggles for survival while she reclaims her family, her faith and her ancestral identity.
+Fans call it "a moving must-read for fans of the Old West and of Native American history."
+Read the first chapter at Maria Ines .